Theory: Initial Conditions

 We note that this CC factor is implemented in all initial-condition methods that are derived from the SFA.

-The tunnel exit is found with the same approach:
+The tunnel exit is determined using the same methodology:

 \[\begin{equation} \rr_0^{\rm{ADK}} = \Im \int_0^{\ti} \AA(\tr+\ii\tau) \dd\tau = - \frac{\FF}{2} \frac{\kt^2+\kappa^2}{F^2}, \end{equation}\]